 We’ll get straight down to business now to walk you through 15 of the best Nespresso machines on the market.
 Once we’re done, we’ll also serve up some handy hints on buying the most appropriate machine the easy way.

-- I. 15 Best Nespresso Machines
+- I. Our Top Picks for Nespresso Machines

 - 1. The Best Original Nespresso Machine (Mini): DeLonghi Essenza Mini Espresso Machine